LukeShortCloud/rootpages/src/administration/openstack.rst

       -  name = The name of the node.
       -  pm_type = The power management driver type to use.
 Common drivers include "pxe_ipmitool" and "fake_pxe".
+      -  capabilities = Set custom capabilities.
+For example, the profile and boot options can be defined here: ``"profile:compute,boot_option:local"``.

    -  IPMI